-- choose core competence studies offered by Laurea's various campuses provided that there is space in the group, - select complementary competence modules that support your professional goals in Laurea's various campuses, - select English complementary competence studies from Laurea's offer of English education, even if you are studying in an Finnish education, - select online studies that give you more flexibility in your study schedules, - develop your competence by taking part in projects, - exhibit your proficiency in demonstrations or utilize work-based learning, - choose options available for cross-studies as well as - take part in student exchange.
+- choose core competence studies offered by Laurea's various campuses under modules of the same name, provided that there is space in the group, - select complementary competence modules that support your professional goals in Laurea's various campuses, - select Finnish studies from Laurea's offer of Finnish education, even if you are studying in an English education, - select online studies that give you more flexibility in your study schedules, - develop your competence by taking part in projects, - exhibit your proficiency in demonstrations or utilize work-based learning, - choose options available for cross-studies as well as - take part in student exchange.

-The study unit and project implementation plan include the actual start and end dates of the studies, the implementing campus, language of instruction, registration period, number of credits, learning outcomes, evaluation criteria and methods, items to be evaluated, implementation methods, degree workload and mandatory literature.
+The study unit and project implementation plan include the actual start and end dates of the studies, the implementing campus, language of instruction, registration period, number of credits, learning outcomes, evaluation criteria and areas, implementation methods, degree workload and mandatory literature.
 The learning outcomes, schedule and evaluation criteria are reviewed together with the students at the beginning of each study unit.